gdbroman/broman.blog/posts/senses.md

 ## Senses Are Your Best Friend

-Both these steps have the same premise: **jargon is the enemy**.
+Both these techniques have the same premise: **jargon is the enemy**.

-Jargon will trick you into thinking you understand something you really don't.
+Jargon will *trick* you into thinking you understand something you really don't.

-I think this is because our nervous system is way older than our neocortex.
+Abstractions shut off the brain.

-Abstractions shut off our brains.
+Instead, dumb down every new concept to something you can either *try* or *analogize*.

-Always dumb down a new concept to something you can either *try* or *analogize*.
+Our nervous system is way older than our neocortex.

 Bring it down to the senses.